GPUOpen-Effects/FidelityFX/README.md

 # FidelityFX

-FidelityFX is out series of optimized, shader-based features aimed at improving rendering quality and performance.
+FidelityFX is our series of optimized, shader-based features aimed at improving rendering quality and performance.

-These features are designed to be easy to integrate, we ship HLSL and/or GLSL versions of the effects to allow you to target any API.
+These features are designed to be easy to integrate, and we ship HLSL and/or GLSL versions of the effects to allow you to target any API.

 ## Contrast Adaptive Sharpening (CAS)
 CAS is a low overhead adaptive sharpening algorithm with optional up-sampling.